internetAaron/call-me-aaron/blog/_posts/2013-01-04-remote-working.markdown

 #####Moving Forward

 The only thing that I want to change about my remote working experience is my working situation.
 Curently I work alone.
 By myself.
 Solo.
-ZZZZZZZZZZ

-Whoops, sorry about that.
-You get the point.
-So to fix this, myself and a buddy are heading up a coworking space.
-It's not even open yet and it's been one of the most fullfilling things I've done since I started working remote.
+I've known the solution for this for a long time but until recently it just wasn't a possibility.
+But in the past couple months things have been coming together and a buddy and I are heading up a coworking space.
+It's not even open yet and it's already been one of the most fullfilling things I've done since I started working remote.
 I look forward to sharing how this goes.

+#####Conclusion
+Remote working has allowed me to grow in ways that I never thought possible while staying in a place I love and remaining close to family and friends.
+Sure, I could move to California, New York or any of the hot spots and get a job pretty quickly.
+But I love Bloomington, Indiana and I'll stay here as long as I can.
+Hopefully until the day I die.